apache/mxnet/example/extensions/lib_custom_op/README.md

 * **lib_custom_op/test_gemm.py**: This file calls `mx.library.load(‘libgemm_lib.so’)` to load the library containing the custom operator, invokes the operator using both NDArray and Symbol APIs, and prints outputs of the forward and backward passes.
 The outputs should be the same as the regular MXNet `gemm` operator.

-## Writing CPU Custom Operator Library
+## Writing Custom CPU Operator Library

-For building a library containing your own custom operator running on CPU, compose a C++ source file like `myop_lib.cc`, include `lib_api.h` header file, and write your custom operator implementation with these essential functions:
+For building your own library containing custom CPU operator, compose a C++ source file like `myop_lib.cc`, include `lib_api.h` header file, and write your custom operator implementation with these essential functions:
 - `initialize` - Library Initialization Function
 - `REGISTER_OP` - Operator Registration Marco
 - `parseAttrs` - Attribute Parser